jonessamc/Predicted-Foster-Care-Expenditures-if-Abortion-is-Illegal-in-USA/README.md

 VI.
 Conclusion
-The total expenditures on child foster if abortion services were illegal and resulted in an increased number of children in foster care
+There would be a significant increase in total child foster care expenditures if abortion services were illegal resulting in an increased number of children in foster care (Figure G).
+Compare Figure G to Figure F for reference.
-(Figure G) would increase significantly and compound from current total expenditures (Figure F) in the United States.

 We are aware that there are biases in the data.
 Data analyzed is the current data available to the public on these subjects.
 Further examination of this data is still in process.